For Visitors With Special Physical Needs

 helps to alleviate certain problems to a considerable extent.

 a multilevel complex full of narrow portals and winding steps.
-Most of
+A few of the "entry" areas at the ancient sites (Segesta,

-the ancient sites (temples, etc.) are remarkably accessible if you must
+Siracusa, Agrigento) are reasonably accessible if you must

-rely on a wheelchair, but many churches are not.
+rely on a wheelchair, but many medieval churches are not.
 (We were made aware of

 this when we visited Cefalù Cathedral with a lady who didn't require